The p-Laplacian operator in oscillating thin domains: Introduction

-for some function $\hat f \in L^{p'}(0,1)$.
 Now observe that the coefficient ${1}/{\varepsilon^2}$ in front of the second term of \eqref{plaplaceepsilon} corresponds to a high diffusion mechanism in the $x_2$-direction as $\varepsilon \to 0$.
 Indeed, because of this very strong diffusion mechanism, we expect that the solutions become homogeneous in the $x_2$-direction as $\varepsilon$ goes to zero.
 Thus, the limiting solution of the problem will not get dependence on the $x_2$-variable, and then, the limiting problem will be 1-dimensional which is in agreement with the intuitive idea that an equation in a thin domain should approach an equation in a line segment.

-Since we are considering here a boundary perturbation problem, we need an approach to deal with functions whose its domains varies.
+Since we are considering here a boundary perturbation problem, we need an approach to deal with functions whose domain varies.
 In fact, we need to set a notion of convergence in order to establish our homogenized equation.